Blues for Kids Gives Back to Flood Victims

-ST. LOUIS (KMOX) – The “Blues For Kids” Foundation of current and former Saint Louis Blues players is helping the American Red Cross with flood relief efforts in the region.
+ST. LOUIS (KMOX) – The “Blues For Kids” Foundation of current and former St. Louis Blues players is helping the American Red Cross with flood relief efforts in the region.

-Forward Paul Stastny, a Saint Louis native, met with Red Cross volunteers at a check presentation Wednesday afternoon.
+Forward Paul Stastny, a St. Louis native, met with Red Cross volunteers at a check presentation Wednesday afternoon.

 “Giving back in any way, I think is the most satisfying feeling and that’s the way I was raised, that’s the way a lot of us were raised.
 We’re fortunate being in these positions and if we can help others in any way, I think, we want to,” he says.